agupta88ccs/Pi-Assignments/README.md

 ## Strings and Loops
 This assignment was not terribly complicated.
 The code was short and simple.
 I keep having this thing when uploading where is makes me confirm the merge which I am not quite sure of.
 It hasn't caused any issues but I don't know why it is asking me to do that.

+## MSP
+This assignment had us make a hangman game.
+In my game I made it so the computer already had words and would select a random one to play.
+This code took me a while.
+It was hard to figure out and there were many different pieces.
+I learned more about arrays and realized those are very useful once you figure out how to use them.